MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 the handler, the WebView will pass a `WebResourceResponseReceivedEventArgs`, which lets the app view the request and response.
 The additional `PopulateResponseContent` API is exposed from the event arguments so the app can get the response's body (if it has one).
+If the app tries to get the response content before calling `PopulateResponseContent`, the stream object returned will be null.

 # Examples
-The following code snippets demonstrates how the `WebResourceResponseReceived` event can be used:
+The following code snippets demonstrate how the `WebResourceResponseReceived` event can be used:

 ## COM